 Only NEET would enable students to get admission to MBBS or BDS in India.
-According to Supreme Court order for NEET entrance exam for Medical and Dental courses, the state government has to fill 85% of their Medical Seat through NEET.
+According to the Supreme Court order for the NEET entrance exam for Medical and Dental courses, the state government has to fill 85% of their Medical Seat through NEET.

 Is NEET Boon or Bane?